What Is Open Access?#

-Concerning the moment to make the paper publicly available, many journals establish a period from its original publication - the embargo period, which can range from zero to 60 months - where making the paper publicly available is not permitted.
+Concerning the moment to make the paper publicly available, many journals establish a period from its original publication - the embargo period, which can range from zero to 60 months - were making the paper publicly available is not permitted.
 Some journals include or exclude embargoes depending on the versions.
 For instance, the accepted version could be made publicly available after publication, but the published version must wait 12 months.
 You can check journal policies on self-archiving using SHERPA/RoMEO.

 The Open Access movement has pushed for change amongst publishers and many, both non-profit and for-profit, voluntarily make their articles openly available at the time of publication or within 6-12 months.
 They have also switched many of their journals from a closed, subscription model to an open one as a strategic business decision to increase their journal’s exposure and impact.
 However, many are critical of the increasing cost publishers are charging to publish in Open Access.

 Further pushes to make more research open and advocate for change in slow-changing publishers has come from initiatives such as Plan S which is backed by a coalition of funders and stakeholders.
 UKRI has also recently announced a new Open Access policy [ukr21]for work they fund, requiring immediate open access for peer-reviewed research articles submitted for publication from 1st April 2022.